Framework

 Test live preview

 Live preview means that as you save changes, your in-browser preview updates instantly.
-Live preview applies to Markdown pages, imported JavaScript modules (so-called hot module replacement), data loaders, and file attachments.
+Live preview applies to Markdown pages, imported JavaScript modules (so-called hot module replacement), data loaders, page loaders, and file attachments.
 This feature is implemented by the preview server watching files and pushing changes to the browser over a socket.

 No seriously — hi, Mom!
 Thanks for supporting me all these years.